 Eat healthier.
 Don’t curse.
 Exercise more.
 Lose weight.
 Make new friends.
 Start a relationship.
 Do any of these goals sound familiar?
+If yes, isn’t these small steps, big goals?
 So often we tell ourselves we will do things differently in the New Year.
 As much as many people dislike new year’s resolutions, we continue to make them because of course, the “New Year” means a “new” you!
 Unfortunately many (or none) of these goals actually come to fruition.
 You work really hard for about a month or two, which feels great but is often quickly followed by disappointment, frustration, guilt and then acceptance that you are still the same person you were the year before.
 What would it be like if you actually set attainable and manageable goals for yourself?
 This year, recognize your desired areas for change and at the same time, acknowledge your personal limitations.
 It is important to take a realistic approach to areas of needed growth so you aren’t setting yourself up for failure in the New Year.

 In January 2014, The Journal of Clinical Psychology published an article that states that people claim to understand the importance of goal setting in order to attain a better life, but in fact, approximately 80 percent of people never set goals for themselves.
 Of the 20 percent of the population that do set goals, roughly 70 percent fail to achieve them.
 In a society where so many people recognize the need and have the desire to grow and change, why do we struggle so much and how should we be thinking about things differently?
 The tools outlined below are described using “weight loss” as an immediate goal, but can be applied to any goal you may choose.